wp-plugins/rssphoto/readme.txt

 == Changelog ==

+v0.2
+* Rolled up all other bug fixes from 0.1.* plus fixed a bug where there was no default value for the Image Selection field.

+v0.1.2
+* Fixed a bug where the title may not have been saved properly

+v0.1.1
+* Fixed an issue where the Max dimensions field had the wrong label

 v0.1
 * Original version
 * Specify widget title
 * Accepts any RSS or Atom feed URL
 * Customize thumbnail size
 * Select random or most recent image selection method
 * jQuery image sliding effects with graceful degradation to plain Javascript

-v0.1.1
-* Fixed an issue where the Max dimensions field had the wrong label

-v0.1.2
-* Fixed a bug where the title may not have been saved properly